mandober/rust-debrief/modules/boxed/box.md

 // ERROR: cannot move out of borrowed content
 ```

-For a regular type, `*x` will produce a temporary that must be immediately borrowed or copied.
+For a regular type, `*x` will produce a temporary value that must be immediately borrowed or copied.
 You cannot do `let x = *y` for a non-Copy type, such an operation will produce a "cannot move out of a borrow" error.
 This dereference operation will call `DerefMut::deref_mut` or `Deref::deref` based on how it gets borrowed.

 ### Deref and DerefMut

-`Deref::deref` trait is for defining how a type should be derefrenced.
-Since box is special, its deref implementation is:
+Implementing `Deref` for smart pointers makes accessing the data behind them convenient, which is why they implement `Deref`.
+Along with `Drop`, it is the distinguishing characteristics of smart pointer from ordinary structs.

+In fact, the rules regarding `Deref` and `DerefMut` were designed specifically to accommodate smart pointers, and because of this, `Deref` should only be implemented for them in order to avoid confusion.

+Box implements the `Deref` trait, which allows `Box<T>` values to be treated like references.
+When a `Box<T>` value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the `Box<T>` type's `Drop` trait implementation.

+Box's impl of deref:

 ```rust
 impl<T: ?Sized> Deref for Box<T> {